 Frey Property

-FRWA received a major gift from the Estate of Lily Frey of beautiful riverside land in New Hartford and a $150,000 endowment to help fund its conservation.
+FRWA received a major gift from the Estate of Lily Frey of beautiful riverside land in New Hartford.

 The Frey Property was gifted to the FRWA to steward and to use for educational purposes.
+FRWA became the owner of the property in 2019.
+Since then, we have been working on activity managing the property guided by our partners and our contract with USDA / Natural Resources Conservation Services.
 The property contains meadow habitat, a stream, and a stormwater retention pond.
 Meadows have become increasingly rare in Connecticut and so we are excited to be able to provide an important habitat for diverse wildlife—birds, bears, deer, foxes, otters, pollinators, and more have been observed on this property.
 The FRWA board of directors has established a Land Steward Committee to address the conservation goals of this property.

 As a watershed association, FRWA strives to be a good steward of the watershed and this project.
 This location will allow us to educate by example to the local residents and broader Farmington River Watershed groups and communities.
 We hope to use our Frey Property as an incubator of educational methods related to reforestation, native meadow restoration, wetland restoration, stormwater retrofits and invasive species management.
 Since 2019, when FRWA received the property, FRWA has been planning and working with partners to follow best management practices and develop a conservation plan.

-FRWA has deployed 6 wildlife cameras on the property ands we have seen foxes, bobcats, great blue herons, deer, turkey, and mallards use the property.
+Wildlife cameras: FRWA has deployed wildlife cameras on the property and we have seen foxes, bobcats, great blue herons, bald eagles, deer, turkey, coyote, racoons, and mallards use the property.